cafeduke/cafeduke.github.io/_posts/bigdata/2018-06-21-hadoop-ecosystem.md

 Hadoop Distrubuted File System (HDFS) is a fault tolerant, distributed file system.
 There are competing providers of Hadoop statcks like HortonWorks, CloudEra, MapR.

+- BigData is stored in a distributed and reliable manner.
+Apps can access the BigData quickly and reliably
+- BigData (large files like logs) can be broken into chunks called  **blocks**  (128MB per block by default) and distributed.
+- **High Availability:** Multiple copies of each block are stored in different commodity (regular) computers.
+- Blocks can be processed in parallel.
+Efficiency is improved by trying to keep the computer processing a block, physically closer to the block.

+## Architecture

+HDFS consists of a single **NameNode** and multiple **DataNode**s

+### NameNode

+- Keeps track of where each block and its relica recides.
+- Keeps track of what is on all DataNodes.
+- At any given point of time all clients should be talking to the same **NameNode**

+### DataNode

+- The client app queries the NameNode to figure out which DataNode(s) to contact for data.

+### Working: Reading a file

+- Client queries NameNode about the file it wishes to read
+- NameNode tells about the (DataNode, blocks) to contact.
+- The above data is provided by considering which blocks shall be most efficient based on the client.
+Note that the very same block could be replicated in different physical locations.

+### Working: Writing a file

+- Client tells its intention to write with the NameNode
+- The NameNode provies a handle using which the client writes data on a single DataNode.
+- The DataNodes talk to each other $$-$$ Divides into blocks.
+Distributes the data in a replicated manner.
+- Acknowlegement that all data/replication is successfully stored reaches the NameNode
+- The NameNode now creates a new entry.

+## What happens if the NameNode fails?

+- **Secondary NameNode:** There is only one NameNode - The data of the NameNode could be consistently backed up.
+- **HDFS NameNode Federation:** Different namenodes for different volumes which are backedup at regular intervals.
+Reduce the extent of restoration damage upon failure.
+- **HDFS High Availability:** Hot standby NameNode with shared edit log.
+ZooKeeper knows which NameNode is primary.

+## How to interface with HDFS

+HDFS is like a giant hard drive.

+- Ambari
+- CLI
+- HTTP / HDFS Proxies
+- Java Interface
+- NFS (Network File System  $$-$$ Mounting a remote file system on a server) Gateway.
+After mouting HDFS will just look like another directory structure on the current computer.

 # Apache Spark

 Apache Spark gives flexibility to write Java/Scala/Python code to perform complex transformation and analysis of data.